liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/01-getting-started-with-maven.markdown

 ![Figure 1: Artifacts must be available from your local `.m2` repository before your Maven project can be built.](../../../images/maven-artifact-lifecycle.png)

 Maven artifacts are typically JAR or WAR files, which are used to identify dependencies needed to build your project.
-Maven artifacts contain an artifact ID, group ID, and version, which are used to uniquely identify an artifact.
-Required artifact dependencies should be declared in the project's `pom.xml` file.
-This file is also used for many other reasons, which are explained throughout the Liferay Maven tutorials.

 When developing Liferay modules using Maven, you'll need to install and reference the Liferay Maven artifacts provided by Liferay.
-You can learn how to do this a few different ways, which are discussed in the [Installing Liferay Maven Artifacts](/develop/tutorials/-/knowledge_base/7-0/installing-liferay-maven-artifacts) tutorial.
+You can learn how to do this a few different ways, which are discussed in the
+[Installing Liferay Maven Artifacts](/develop/tutorials/-/knowledge_base/7-0/installing-liferay-maven-artifacts) tutorial.